raspberrychris/3dprintersking/content/posts/should-i-buy-a-3d-printer.md

 appendFilePath = false

 +++
 **3D printers can be a lot of fun and very useful machines to have at home.
 In this article we're going to discuss the pros and cons of owning a 3D printer and what you actually get out of owning a 3D printer.
 It's important to consider these things before you make the decision to buy a 3D printer.
-Without further ado, lets dive in and see what the pros and cons are of owning a 3D Printer.**
+Without further ado, lets dive in and see what the pros and cons are of owning a 3D Printer!**

 ## Pros and Cons of Owning a 3D Printer